Chicago Implant Studio

 Nerve Damage:

 Nerve damage is a potential complication, although rare, that can occur during the Dental implant bone grafting complications.
 It may result in altered sensation, tingling, or numbness in the lips, chin, or tongue.
 Experienced dental professionals employ meticulous surgical techniques, relying on advanced imaging technology to minimize the risk of nerve damage.
 Patients should report any unusual sensations to their dentist promptly, as early intervention can improve the chances of full nerve recovery.
+For individuals exploring restorative dentistry, To better understand procedures and recovery expectations, visit our page on advanced All-on-4 Dental Implants.

 Sinus Complications: